ETAOIK/ETAOIK.github.io/_pages/about.md

 I am deeply grateful to all the colleagues I have had the honor of collaborating with, both in the past and presently.

 SPHENIC project:
- * Lecturer.
-[Dayu Hu](http://www.bmie.neu.edu.cn/2025/0721/c8375a289860/page.htm) (College of Medicine and Biological Information Engineering, Northeastern University)
+ * Prof. [Dayu Hu](http://www.bmie.neu.edu.cn/2025/0721/c8375a289860/page.htm) (College of Medicine and Biological Information Engineering, Northeastern University)
  * Prof. [Por Lip Yee](https://umexpert.um.edu.my/porlip) (Department of Computer System and Technology, University of Malaya)

 PASSAGE project: